 Jalen

-https://tel.archives-ouvertes.fr/tel-00961346v2/documentJalen is a ‘runtime measurement software for estimating the energy consumption at code level for Java applications’ [6] [REFERENCE].
+Jalen is a ‘runtime measurement software for estimating the energy consumption at code level for Java applications’ [6].
 Jalen uses information provided through application-level monitoring tools to calculate the energy used by an application.
 The energy information is estimations from the levels of threads and methods.
 The information collected is method durations, CPU time and so on.
 The information gathered is used to create statistics which is used to calculate the energy consumption as well as using energy models seen in Figure 5.
 The energy consumption is calculated per method and exposed as a service.
 Jalen can provide information about Net Energy, Net Library energy and all energy usage which includes energy consumption of all methods running in the JVM.